0nE01/Mask-Segmentation/README.md

-### Have you ever wounderd to learnimage segmentation using pytorch ? your in right pleace!
+### Have you ever wounderd to learn image segmentation using pytorch ? your in right pleace!
 You can learn image segmentation with your custom dataset using pytorch and learn new things about pytorch in this repo
 ####  This a good project that I created it using this official [toturial](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html) from pytorch.
 #### In this project we're going to create a medical mask segmentation.